Hey Kids, Meet Richard Wagner | Composer Biography

 Between 1857-1864, he wrote the opera Tristan and Isolde, a tragic love story.
 Many musicians consider Tristan and Isolde to be the beginning of modern classical music.
 Because of Wagner's strong political views and his poor money management, Wagner had to move often, moving to Russia, France, Switzerland, and then back to Germany.
 Even though his life was turbulent, he produced some of his most famous works during this time.

 Wilhelm Richard Wagner died on February 13, 1883, at the age of 69 while visiting Venice, Italy.
-His was buried in Bayreuth, Germany, where there is still an annual musical festival that performs his operas.
+He was buried in Bayreuth, Germany, where there is still an annual musical festival that performs his operas.
 Richard Wagner is best-known for Tristan and Isolde, The Ride of the Valkyries and Bridal Chorus, also commonly called Here Comes the Bride.

 Watch a Video